Taiwanese Mandarin

-Putonghua in mainland China and Guoyu in Taiwan are highly similar and derive from the same standard based on the phonology of the Beijing dialect of Mandarin Chinese and the grammar of written vernacular Chinese in the early 20th century.
+Putonghua in mainland China and Guoyu (also called Huayu) in Taiwan are highly similar and derive from the same standard based on the phonology of the Beijing dialect of Mandarin and the grammar of written vernacular Mandarin in the early 20th century.
 Standard Guoyu pronunciations tend to be based on prescribed dictionaries of the period, whereas Standard Putonghua integrated colloquial Northern Mandarin pronunciations for some words.
-Notable characteristics of Guoyu as is commonly spoken in Taiwan, include its somewhat different tonal qualities compared to Putonghua, the lack of the erhua phenomenon, and the lack of retroflex consonants (with zh-, ch-, sh- being pronounced like z-, c-, and s-).
-Guoyu also incorporates vocabulary from Minnanyu and Japanese.
-Written Chinese (both Guoyu and Chinese languages like Hakka and Minnanyu) in Taiwan generally uses traditional characters, in contrast to mainland China, excluding Hong Kong and Macau, where simplified Chinese characters were adopted beginning in the 1950s.
-Some grammatical differences also exist, often due to the influence of Minnanyu.
-The two forms of Mandarin evolved additional differences over the decades of political separation between the Republic of China in Taiwan and the People's Republic of China in the mainland, though both remain mutually intelligible.
+Notable characteristics of Guoyu as is commonly spoken in Taiwan include its somewhat different tonal qualities compared to Putonghua, the lack of the erhua phenomenon, and the lack of retroflex consonants (with zh-, ch-, sh- being pronounced like z-, c-, and s-) in most contexts.
+Guoyu also incorporates vocabulary from Hokkien and Japanese.
+Written Mandarin in Taiwan generally uses traditional characters, in contrast to the simplified characters used on the mainland.
+Some grammatical differences also exist, often due to Hokkien influence.
+The two varieties of Mandarin have diverged in the decades since the political separation of Taiwan and the mainland.